AbhinavA10/ML-courses/ML-with-Python/README.md

 ![](./imgs/ML_pipeline.png)

-- ML algorithhimis benefit from standardization of dataset. e.g. can use sklearn.preprocessing.StandardScalar
+- ML algorithms benefit from standardization of dataset. e.g. can use `sklearn.preprocessing.StandardScaler`
 - can use `svm.SVC` as a classifier
 - `sklearn.metrics` has various metrics for determining performance of ML model on test data. e.g. `confusion_matrix`
 - can save sklearn models using `pickle`